 Toyota Yaris Hybrid-R concept, 2013 Frankfurt Auto Show

-As previously reported, the Yaris Hybrid-R develops as much as 400 horsepower from an advanced gasoline-electric hybrid drivetrain.
+, the Yaris Hybrid-R develops as much as 400 horsepower from an advanced gasoline-electric hybrid drivetrain.
 At its heart is a turbocharged 1.6-liter four-cylinder engine.
 This is paired with two electric motors, which forms a through-the-road all-wheel-drive setup.

 Just like in the TS030 Hybrid, the energy recovered during the braking phase is stored in a super capacitor rather than a battery.
 Toyota explains that this is particularly suitable for performance applications because of the high power density and quick charge and discharge speed of capacitors.